India's Modi courts Canadian banks, insurers, pension funds

 Canadian pension funds and insurers have been pouring money into infrastructure, real estate, logistics and other assets overseas in the last few years, as they chase long-term returns.

-Last year, Canada's largest pension fund manager the Canada Pension Plan Investment Board (CPPIB) said it would invest $332 million in infrastructure projects in India via a tie-up with engineering and construction firm Larsen & Toubro (LART.NS).
-That move came shortly after CPPIB had outlined investments in Indian real estate.
+Last year, Canada's largest pension fund manager the Canada Pension Plan Investment Board (CPPIB) said it would invest $332 million in infrastructure projects in India via a tie-up with engineering and construction firm Larsen & Toubro.
+Thats move came shortly after CPPIB had outlined investments in Indian real estate.

 "We see great growth potential in India, and are encouraged by the significant reforms Prime Minister Modi has achieved less than one year after taking office," said Scotiabank CEO Brian Porter.